 There are exceptions to the above and “fun” state reciprocity agreements (here’s looking at you, New Jersey and New York) that can cause payroll confusion.
 When in doubt, contact the state agencies directly with questions and a confirmation of who you need to register with.

 Do you employ anyone who works from home?
-This means their work site and residence are in the same state, and you’ll need to register in that state, too.
-Note that this rule only applies for employees — not contractors.
+This means their worksite and residence are in the same state, and you’ll need to register in that state, too.
+Note that this rule only applies to employees — not contractors.
 If you have questions, here’s how to tell them apart.

 If you build it (a business), they (employees) will come.
 Once you’ve found the candidate of your dreams, make sure to celebrate.
 Hiring your first employee is a huge step.
 Not only is your business moving forward, but you’re helping someone earn a living.